fda0/P.Net3D/README.md

 Two resources I found especially useful when researching its implementation:
 - [Collision Detection with SAT (Math for Game Developers) by pikuma](https://www.youtube.com/watch?v=-EsWKT7Doww)
 - [N Tutorial A – Collision Detection and Response](https://www.metanetsoftware.com/2016/n-tutorial-a-collision-detection-and-response)

+## Networking
+[Gaffer on Games](https://gafferongames.com/categories/game-networking/) articles are great to get an overview of various networking topics.

 ## Game math
 I used the [Handmade Math](https://github.com/HandmadeMath/HandmadeMath) library as a reference for matrix and quaternion math implementations.